irisli/online-canvas/README.md

 ```

 Then, all the connected nodes should respond with their unique clientID (randomly
-generated with sha-256).
+generated with sha-256 upon program startup).
 ```javascript
 // Response to findSeeder
 <-- {"result": string clientID, "error": null, "id": hash}
 ```

-The new client will respond with the the clientHash that they want to get the
+The new client will ask the first client that responded to its findSeeder to send
-seed data from.
-This is usually the first person that responds to their getSeed.
+over the seed.
+This is designed to prevent multiple clients from unnecessarily sending seeds
-This is designed to prevent multiple clients from unnecessarily sending seeds.
+and to also pick clients that tend to be more responsive.
 ```javascript
 --> {"method": "getSeedData", "params": [string clientID], "id": hash}
 ```